SonicSpice/Landing-Webpage/README.md

 **Week 7**
 <br />*__Blog and Weather Application Section__*
 <br />This was the toughest part of the project, trying to get all 3 projects linked together.
 In the end I was able to accomplish the task.
-LiveServer was able to get LandPage Linking with Weather Application, but unfortunately Blog wasn't able to work with
+LiveServer was able to get the LandingPage Linking with Weather Application, but unfortunately Blog wasn't able to work with
 LiveServer.
 It only works when I grab the file url that's in properties.
 So if anyone knows how to fix this issue, feel free to give it a try and let me know.
 If you want, you can also try adding and linking your own projects into the landing webpage.

+By the way for the Weather Application itself, it works when you open it in the browser, but I recommend that you open it with Live Server.
+As it was explained above, I linked the Weather Application to the LandingPage through Live Server; it was only the Blog that wasn't able to work with Live Server.
+Also the results for the Weather should appear in  the console when you inspect the application.
+If it somehow lags 'which it shouldn't', just clear the console and refresh the page or close and open the application again.

 **Week 8**
 <br />*__Music Section and README.md__*